AdobeDocs/experience-platform.pt-BR/help/dashboards/insights/destinations.md

 +++

-Consulte a [Documentação do widget Públicos mapeados](../guides/destinations.md#mapped-audiences) para obter informações sobre a aparência e a funcionalidade desse insight.
+Consulte a [documentação do widget Públicos mapeados](../guides/destinations.md#mapped-audiences) para obter informações sobre a aparência e a funcionalidade desse insight.

 <!-- Commented out until the Jan release as the SQL IS MISSING:
 ## Mapped audiences by identity {#mapped-audiences-by-identity}